 In the past few years, a greater focus has been placed on national security.
 This means that more funding has flowed into the law enforcement industry, creating new jobs, making advanced research possible, and paving the way for more effective ways to fight crime and increase security.

 There is more to a law enforcement degree than simply becoming a police officer.
-Students with a degree in law enforcement can become entry-level public or private security officers, security guards, corrections officers, or private bodyguards.
+Students with a criminal justice degree in law enforcement can become entry-level public or private security officers, security guards, corrections officers, or private bodyguards.
 Since nearly all large businesses need security, there are many different options for educated law enforcement professionals.

 Law Enforcement Job Requirements